chagantikusumitha/EDA-House-Price-Prediction/README.md

 In Hitech City prices of houses are high where as Sadashivpet has low prices.
 Buying a house directly from the owner costs less price when compared to buying from agent or builder._

 We conclude that House price prediction can help the developer determine the selling price of a house and can help the customer to arrange the right time to purchase a house.
-There are three factors that influence the price of a house which include sft,construction status,type and location.
+The factors that influence the price of a house which include sft,construction status,type and location.

 ## References

-These are the reference sites for collecting real estate data apart from the one I used.
+These are the reference sites for collecting real estate data apart from the website I used.
 https://www.99acres.com
 https://www.commonfloor.com
 https://www.modibuilders.com